ywamsendai/ywamsendai-wiki/docs/ywam/visarenewal.md

 * Two original, signed letters on church stationary, NOT COPIES, from your sending church: [Letter of Dispatch and Letter of Release](https://docs.google.com/document/d/1lloWRO8fn_bFzZgI_I7V7z8CWk0nJaIXqQaUioxPqmY/edit?usp=sharing)

-* Tax (or tax exemption) certificate - issued by the city office where you resided as of the last 1 January.
+* Japanese Tax (or tax exemption) certificate - issued by the city office where you resided as of the last 1 January.

 * A 4cm x 3cm portrait photograph (should be clear, with a plain background, and recently taken.
 Applicant in photo should be facing forward, without sunglasses, hats, etc.).
 Write your name on the back and stick it to the application form.